XenoAmess/commonx/README.md

 brief introduction
 ----------

-In short this library are
+In short this library are composed by two parts:

+##commons:
+some commonly used classes / utils.

+##commonx:
+extensions of some libraries / utility of some java core classes.